 About

-This post documents how to stream a response body when making HTTP requests with the Go programming language and its standard library.
+This post shows how to stream an HTTP response body in Go using the standard library.

 Background